zarf-dev/proposals/0038-image-signature-verification/README.md

 ### Configuration Structure

 The image signature verification feature will be implemented by adding a new `cosignOpts` field to the `package.create` section of the Zarf package configuration.
-This field will contain a map of glob patterns to verification options.
+This field will contain a map of glob patterns to verification options (seen with `cosign verify -h`).

 ```yaml
 package: